 The home monitoring app option:

 Several veterinary cardiology groups have developed smartphone apps specifically for RRR monitoring — they use the phone’s timer while the owner taps the screen with each breath, calculating the rate automatically.
-The Ohio State University Veterinary Medical Center’s free RRR monitoring app is the most clinically validated of these tools and is worth downloading for any cat owner over the age of 8.

 When the RRR is elevated — what it means: